DannyXjsu/RPG-Town/README.md

 In case you're wondering why there's a folder called "yeah dude", i just didn't have a creative name when i created the project so i put yeah dude

-Not compatible with Linux yet
+Not compatible with Linux yet, but you can compile with g++ if you want, it should work perfectly if you follow the [wiki](https://github.com/DannyXjsu/RPG-Town/wiki)